shuler07/ToDoApp/README.md

 ## How to run
 Docker must be installed to run.

+### 1 way:
-1. Copy the repository to your device.
+1. Istall the repository to your device and run terminal from this directory.
 2. Run the API image build:
 ###### docker build api -t todoapp-api
 3. Run the frontend image build: